 Feng Shui may not be everyone’s cup of tea, but there is a reason this practice has been around for centuries.
 Humans thrive and have a sense of well being when they are working in clean, pleasing environments.

-Throw out what you don’t need and pay your office cleaner, or book a removal service to come in and ‘Marie Kondo’ your working space.
+Throw out what you don’t need and pay your office cleaner.
+Or you can book a removal service to come in and ‘Marie Kondo’ your working space.
 Get rid of that set of desk drawers with the wonky wheel and bent top drawer.
 Break down and recycle all of those old cardboard boxes you’ve been saving, yet never used.
 That draw which houses a tangled ball of old wires and adaptors?
 Get rid of it.
 Your working area will feel like a new, fresh space and psychologically you will feel happier.

 Remember when you were a kid and the absolute pride you felt when you tidied up your bedroom or moved your bed and furniture around?
 It felt good, right?
 You wanted to show your parents how awesome your space was, and you then wanted to spend all of your time there.
 It’s the exact same feelings and principles when it comes to tidying up your work environment!

 What’s good for your bedroom is strangely and wonderfully good for your business.
-So get to work on your desk, warehouse, home office or shop floor and experience a renewed passion for your work and reduced stress levels as you tackle you working day with renewed vigour.
+So get to work on your desk, warehouse (warehouse pick bins are a great space-saving solution!), home office or shop floor and experience a renewed passion for your work and reduced stress levels as you tackle you working day with renewed vigour.